Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Methods

-where $U_{j,i}=\int_{t-\Delta t}^{t} u_{j,i}(t) dt$ represents the total amount of flow of the material of interest from process $j$ to process $i$ during the time period $t-\Delta t$ to $t$, which is typically the form of flow data that is recorded in practice.
 The left hand side $S_i=s_i(t)-s_i(t-\Delta t)$ is simply the change in stock during the time period $t$ to $t-\Delta t$.
 In this paper we only consider stationary models at a snapshot of time $t$, so the variables of interest in the model are the $S_i$ and $U_{j,k}$.
 For more compact notation, let $\bm{S}$ be the vector of $q$ change in stock variables $S_i$ of the child processes in the system, and $\bm{U}$ a vector of $p-q$ flow variables $U_{j,k}$ of the child processes in the system (for a total of $p$ variables).
-Note because stocks and flows of parent processes can be expressed linearly in terms of its constituent child processes, conservation of mass for all child processes automatically implies conservation of mass for all parent processes.
+Note because flows and stocks changes of parent processes can be expressed linearly in terms of its constituent child processes, conservation of mass for all child processes automatically implies conservation of mass for all parent processes.
+Similarly, Bayesian modelling only needs to be conducted on the child processes, as the posterior samples on flow and stocks change variables of parent processes can be obtained by simply summing the posterior samples of the constituent child processes.